-These highly intelligent and playful animals will leave you with an experience you will remember for the rest of your life.
+Observing and interacting with a wild dolphin will leave you with an experience that you will remember for the rest of your life.
 This is why divers travel all over the planet to meet these incredible creatures.

-Here are the top 10 places in the world to dive with dolphins.
+Here are the top 13 places in the world to swim, snorkel or dive with dolphins.

 1. The Bahamas

-The Bahamas sits between Florida, Cuba and the Turks and Caicos in the West Atlantic Ocean.
+The Bahamas is located between Florida, Cuba and the Turks and Caicos in the West Atlantic Ocean.
 The archipelago is made up of atolls and coral cays with hundreds of different islands around them.
-The crystal-clear, shallow waters of the Bahamas offer plenty of dolphin encounters, with the mammals being seen near Bimini Grand Bahama, and in lots of secret coves known only to tour operators.
-Head to Grand Bahama, located just 56 miles east of Palm Beach, Florida, for warm waters and almost guaranteed encounters with several resident pods of dolphins all year round.
+The crystal-clear, shallow waters of the Bahamas offer ample opportunities for dolphin encounters, with dolphins often seen near Bimini, Grand Bahama, and in lots of secret coves known only to tour operators!
+So head to Grand Bahama, located just 56 miles (90 kilometers) east of Palm Beach, Florida, for warm waters and almost guaranteed encounters with several resident pods of dolphins all year round.

-Type of Dolphins: Spotted, spinner, striped, and bottlenose
+Type of Dolphins: Spotted, spinner, striped and bottlenose dolphins

-This UNESCO World Heritage Site is at the top of many diver’s bucket lists, and for a good reason.
-The Galapagos Islands can be found over 600 miles (1000 km) to the west of the coast of Ecuador.
-The island of Isabella is a short hour and a half flight from the coastal city of Guayaquil but despite this easy access, Galapagos has a real feel of being remote and wild.
-Most of the very best dive spots on Galapagos such as Darwin and Wolf islands are only accessible by a week-long diving cruise.
+This UNESCO World Heritage Site is at the top of many divers’ bucket lists.
+The Galápagos Islands are located 600 miles (1000km) west of the coast of Ecuador.
+The island of Isabella is a short hour and a half flight from the coastal city of Guayaquil, but despite this easy access, the Galápagos still feels very remote and wild.
+Most of the very best dive spots in the Galápagos, such as Darwin and Wolf Islands, are only accessible by a week-long diving cruise.
 Alongside whales, sharks and other large marine animals, dolphins are often spotted from the boat and below the surface.
-Bottlenose and common dolphins are permanent residents with other species migrating through the park.
-Spinners in particular can be found in large groups at Fernandina Island.
+Bottlenose and common dolphins are permanent residents, while other species migrate through the islands.
+Spinner dolphins in particular can be found in large groups at Fernandina Island.

-Type of Dolphins: Bottlenose, common, Risso’s, spinner, and spotted
+Type of Dolphins: Bottlenose, common, Risso’s, spinner and spotted dolphins

-Other Wildlife: The list is almost endless and includes whales, mantas, marine iguanas, penguins, sea lions, and plenty of sharks
+Other Wildlife: The list is almost endless and includes whales, manta rays, marine iguanas, penguins, sea lions and many species of sharks

 Dolphins are some of the most incredible and loved ocean animals in the world.